dguyhasnoname/CKAD-TheHardWay/README.md

 3. kubeconfig of your k8s cluster

 Once you have working k8s cluster, please get the kubeconfig for the cluster which have appropriate rights.
+If you are using minikube, the default kubeconfig will be picked automatically.

-### Setting up the lab
+### Setting up the lab (under development)

     kubectl apply -f lab_setup.yaml